grreuze/Utils/Editor/README.md

 ##  > SelectChildren
 Press Ctrl+< to select all children of your current selection.

+##  > Texture HSV Shift
+Press Ctrl+U to change the Hue, Saturation and Value of a texture.

 ##  > WorldSpaceTransform
 Adds a small button to preview the world space coordinates of a transform (position, rotation and scale)